CapTen101/VLC-docs/userguide/audio.rst

 To listen to an audio track in either the Stereo or Mono mode:

-1. Click on the **Media** menu and select Open File or Open Disc from the dialog box displayed on your screen.
+1. Click on :menuselection:`Media --> Open File or Open Disc` from the dialog box displayed on your screen.
-2. Select an audio file and click on the Play button.
+2. Select an audio file and click on the :guilabel:`Play` button.
-3. Select Mono in Audio Device from the Audio menu if you want to listen to the audio track in the Mono mode.
+3. Select :menuselection`Audio --> Audio Device --> Mono` if you want to listen to the audio track in the Mono mode.
-4. Select Stereo in Audio Device from the Audio menu if you want to listen to the audio track in the Stereo mode.
+4. Select :menuselection`Audio --> Audio Device --> Stereo` if you want to listen to the audio track in the Stereo mode.

 .. figure::  /static/images/userguides/stereo.PNG
    :align:   center